Joined Feb 29, 2016

 - Location: Louisville, Kentucky

 - Biography: I taught high school English, Journalism, dual-credit English, AP Literature & Language and Composition for almost 9 years at Waggener High School in Louisville, KY before leaving the classroom for the first time in February 2016 to become an instructional coach.
 I earned my undergraduate degree in English and my first Master's of Arts in Teaching from the University of Louisville.
 From there, I continued my education by earning post-baccalaureate credits in English from U of L and my National Board Certification.
 I then earned a Master's of Science in Library Media and my certification as a School Media Librarian.
-I hope to integrate all of these areas into a doctoral study in the future. read more...
+I am integrating all of these areas into my current doctoral capstone. read more...

 Check out Erin's reading of Everywhere, Wonder by Matthew Swanson.
 This book, while intended for a young elementary school audience, will captivate all and encourage a sense of wonder in new ways.

 I came across this fantastic hardcover book at the Morton Arboretum Gift Shop in Lisle, Illinois recently.
 It is a fabulous source for information on fireflies and would be a perfect centerpiece for a lesson on them.

 End of the year blahs got you?
 Never fear!
 Check out this insightful blog post on The Teaching Channel's blog Tchers' Voice to find ten tips for ending the school year with purpose and positivity.